notepad-plus-plus/npp-usermanual/content/docs/config-files.md

 Although it is possible for several commands to have the same name, this is confusing and thus discouraged.

 The run command may contain any valid command for the <abbr title="Operating System: Generally Windows.
 If you use Notepad++ in a Linux WINE environment or similar, could you create a pull request clarifying whether it's windows-style command syntax or linux-style command syntax.">Windows OS</abbr>.
 If you use a command that can be found in your PATH (like `cmd.exe`), then you don't need to specify the full path to the command.
 If it's not in your path, then you _should_ specify the full path.
 Note that Windows will launch your default browser if you put a URL in this.
 If the command, or one of its arguments, has an embedded space, then put quotes around it (like you would for any command line environment).
 For example, `<Command name="Run Putty" ... >"c:\program files\putty\putty.exe" -ssh -load "my session"</Command>` shows the quotes around the executable and one of the arguments, because both have spaces.
+(That same command in the **Run**-menu's **Run...** action dialog would need to be `"c:\program files\putty\putty.exe" -ssh -load "my session"` to encapsulate all the paths with spaces inside double-quotes.)

-There are a number of Notepad++-specific variables available, which are accessed in the form `$(VARIABLE_NAME)`, which can be used to supply portions of the command entry.
+There are a number of Notepad++-specific variables available, which are accessed in the form `$(VARIABLE_NAME)`, which can be used to supply portions of the command entry (whether creating the command in the `shortcuts.xml` or through the **Run > Run...** entry).

 Variable            | Description                       | Example
 --------------------|:---                               |:---